devonnuri/linear-harmony/linear_ko.typ

 251. 클리포드 브라운
 #align(center)[#image("figures/fig_303.jpg", width: 44%)]

 The only note missing from Morgan's excerpt is the third of the iiø chord.
 The V7 chord is anticipated and arpeggiated.
-The line follows 제1윤곽 one down to the third of C minor.
+The line follows Outline No.1 one down to the third of C minor.

 252. 리 모건
 #align(center)[#image("figures/fig_304.jpg", width: 45%)]